Own-Data-Privateer/hoardy-web/README.md

 Congratulations, you are now collecting your network traffic.

-Next, you can read the extension's ["Help" page](./extension/page/help.org).
+Next, you should read the extension's ["Help" page](./extension/page/help.org).
 It has lots of useful details about how it works and quirks of different browsers.
 If you open it by clicking the "Help" button in the extension's UI, then hovering over or clicking on links in there will highlight relevant settings.